kmheckel/HeckelMLMIThesis/README.md

 1. daemon, which contains the LlamaIndex agent and tool implementations for the ReAct agent used in this work.

-2. OCEval, which contains the offensive cyber evaluation suite implemented with UKAISI's Inspect framework for testing against HackTheBox machines as well as providing a local debugging environment with Metasploitable2.
+2. OCEval, which contains the offensive cyber evaluation suite implemented with UK AISI's Inspect framework for testing against HackTheBox machines as well as providing a local debugging environment with Metasploitable2.

 3. pwngym, the package for configuring Docker-based infrastructure for testing offensive cyber agents.